-NOTE: Use Form 262 for documentation of payments every 13 weeks or when Form WC-2 is filed, whichever occurs first.
+\NOTE: Use Form 262 for documentation of payments for TPD benefits every 13 weeks or when Form WC-2 is filed, whichever occurs first.

 I. Form WC-26 Yearly Report of Medical Only Cases and Annual Payments of Indemnity Claims